Walt Dziedzic

-Walt Dziedzic (November 29, 1932 – November 24, 2018) was an American politician who served on the Minneapolis city council from 1976 until his retirement in 2010.
-Prior to entering politics, Dziedzic spent 50 years as a police officer and inspector.
+Walt Paul Dziedzic (November 29, 1932 – November 24, 2018) was an American politician who served on the Minneapolis city council from 1976 until 1998, and then on the park board until his retirement in 2010.
+Prior to entering politics, Dziedzic spent 16 years as a police officer and inspector.
 He was also a Commissioner of the Minneapolis Park and Recreation Board.

 Biography

 Dziedzic grew up in the community of Northeast, Minneapolis and attended Edison High School, where he was an all-city athlete and earned nine letters in football, baseball, and hockey.
 He served in the United States Army during the Korean War, and was present at Panmunjom when the Korean Armistice Agreement was signed.

-He played professional baseball for the Brooklyn Dodgers for three seasons before attending the College of St. Thomas.
+From 1951–1955, Dziedzic played professional baseball for several minor league teams within the Brooklyn Dodgers organization, before attending the College of St. Thomas.
 After graduation, he taught at DeLaSalle High School during the 1960–61 school year.
 He married Patricia McCarthy before joining the Minneapolis Police Department.
 During his 16 years as an officer, he worked his way up from Inspector of Police, then lieutenant investigator, and later burglary detective.

 In 1976, Dziedzic ran for an open First Ward council seat.
 He served on the Minneapolis city council representing Northeast, Minneapolis for 22 years.
 He then served on the Park Board for another 12 years where he convinced Jim Lupient to develop a waterpark in Northeast Minneapolis later named Jim Lupient Waterpark.
-He was co-founder of Art A Whirl and founder of "Seniors Day at the Dome."
+He was co-founder of Art-A-Whirl and founder of "Seniors Day at the Dome."
 Dziedzic worked to create the Quarry Shopping Center, the largest retail development in Minneapolis outside of downtown at the time of its construction in the late 1990s.